ankithbn/covid-19_data_analysis/README.md

 # covid-19_data_analysis
-Analysis of cases of covid-19 in different parts of the world using data regarding confirmed cases,death,recovery,active cases etc
+Analysis of cases of covid-19 in different parts of the world using data regarding confirmed cases,death,recovery,active cases using pandas,numpy,matplotlib,seaborn